 Option Two – Stay in a General Population Shelter

 General Population shelters provide a basic level of care and are open to all.
 No pre-registration is required.
 If you have a self-managed health condition or disability, you will likely be able to shelter comfortably in a General Population shelter.
 Provisions at the shelter will be very limited.
 Cots and bottled water are not provided.
-Bring identification and comfort items such as bedding (air mattress, blankets and pillows), folding chair, special dietary foods (if needed), snacks, bottled water, medications, etc. Use the Emergency Checklist to help you in preparing items to take to the shelter.
+Bring identification and comfort items such as bedding (air mattress, blankets and pillows), folding chair, special dietary foods (if needed), snacks, bottled water, medications, etc. Learn more and see the list of items you should bring to the shelter here.
 When you arrive at the shelter, be sure to tell shelter personnel what your needs are.
-If you need transfer assistance, sign language interpretation and other auxiliary aids, or a quiet zone for a cognitive disability or mental health need, call 311 or 954-831-4000, TTY 954-831-3940 for the most updated information.
+If you need transfer assistance, sign language interpretation and other auxiliary aids, or a quiet zone for a cognitive disability or mental health need, call 311 or 954-831-4000 for the most updated information.
+View Shelter Locations

 Option Three – Stay in a Special Needs Shelter

-If you need transportation to your assigned location, you are encouraged to make arrangements in advance as part of the Special Needs shelter application process.
+If you need transportation to your assigned location, you should make arrangements in advance as part of the Special Needs shelter application process.
 Transportation is coordinated by Broward County Paratransit or the Office of Medical Examiner and Trauma Services, depending on your level of need.

 Emergency shelters are a service of the Broward County Commission and the Broward County School Board.